Posts

 Image

 The world is ageing rapidly.
 The United Nations (UN) states that by 2050, it is estimated that 1 in every 6 people will be aged 65 or over, increasing the vulnerability experienced by older persons to violence.
 Unfortunately, abuse of elders is also on the increase.
 Elder abuse can lead to serious physical injuries and long-term psychological consequences.
 The fact, elder abuse is not confined to elders who are institutionalized.
 Many older persons are abuse in their own homes.
-Abuse oftentimes is not physical since those are more readily observed by family member and health care professionals.
+Abuse oftentimes is not physical since those are more readily observed by family members and health care professionals.
 Abuses of elders frequently take the form of psychological ill-treatment.
 In many instances, those who work with elders are not paid well.
 In fact, many are not trained to work with older persons.
 Elder abuse can also take the form of financial mismanagement of the resources of the older persons.
 In some societies elders are revered and respected.
-On the other hand, there are societies where...
+On the other hand, there are societies wher...

 Mental Health and PsychoSocial Support Urgently Required